chriskonnertz/RegEx/README.md

 echo $regEx;
 ```

-The `clear()` method will reset the `RegEx` object so you can use it to build a new regular expression.
+The `clear()` method will reset the `RegEx` object so you can reuse it to build a new regular expression.

 ## Builder methods